 Tobacco settlement payments were initially deposited in a permanent trust fund (the Health Care Security Trust), with only a portion of the moneys made available for appropriation.
 Beginning in fiscal 2003, however, the Commonwealth has appropriated the full amount of tobacco settlement receipts in each year's budget.
 The balance accumulated in the Health Care Security Trust amounted to \$509.7 million at the end of fiscal 2007.
-The fiscal 2008 budget established the State Retiree Benefits Trust Fund for the purposes of depositing, investing and disbursing amounts set aside solely to meet liabilities of the state employee' retirement system for health care and other nonpension benefits for retired members of the system.
-In fiscal 2008 the Health Care Security Trust's balance was transferred to the State Retiree Benefits Trust Fund.
-The fiscal 2010, 2011 and 2012 budgets transfer all payments received by the Commonwealth in fiscal 2010, 2011 and 2012 pursuant to the master settlement agreement from the Health Care Security Trust to the General Fund.
+The fiscal 2008 budget established the State Retiree Benefits Trust Fund for the purposes of depositing, investing and disbursing amounts set aside solely to meet liabilities of the state employee' retirement system for health care and other non-pension benefits for retired members of the system.
+In fiscal 2010, 2011 and 2012 budgets transfer all payments received by the Commonwealth in fiscal 2010, 2011 and 2012 pursuant to the master settlement agreement from the Health Care Security Trust to the General Fund.
 The fiscal 2012 budget included a requirement that, beginning in fiscal 2013, 10% of the annual tobacco payments are to be transferred to the State Retiree Benefits Trust Fund (projected to be approximately \$27.6 million in fiscal 2013), with the difference deposited to the General Fund, and that the amount deposited to the State Retiree Benefits Trust Fund is to increase by 10% increments annually thereafter until 100% of all payments are transferred to that Fund.
 The fiscal 2013 budget, as enacted by the Legislature, disregarded this provision and would have deposited all fiscal 2013 tobacco payments into the General Fund.
 The Governor vetoed this section of the fiscal 2013 budget because of its inconsistency with the fiscal 2012 budget requirement to deposit 10% of such payments in the State Retiree Benefits Trust Fund.
 See "PENSION AND OPEB FUNDING - Other Post-Retirement Benefit Obligations (OPEB)."